Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation with a binary instrument. Simulations and example

 We start by presenting the results for $DGP_1$.
-The left panel of Figure \ref{fig:fct_sim1} shows the sample, the true curve, the parametric and nonparametric estimators for one sample of simulated data.
-The dotted blue line represents the plain nonparametric regression estimator, that we use as starting value for our iterative procedure.
-We only report the parametric estimator using the empirical cdf, as results using the empirical characteristic function do not differ substantially.
+The left panel of Figure \ref{fig:fct_sim1} shows the sample, the true curve, and the parametric and nonparametric estimators for one sample of simulated data.
+The dotted lines represent the starting values of our iterative procedure.
+The solid lines are the LF estimators obtained using each of the initial conditions, and the gray line is the correctly specified parametric estimator.
 Our nonparametric estimator behaves reasonably well compared to the fully parametric estimator.
-On the right panel, we show the decline of the empirical square norm of $\hat{T}(\varphi)$, which reaches its minimum at $N_0=810$.
-In this case, our stopping rule is binding, in the sense that the minimum is reached at the maximum number of iterations.
-Increasing the number of iterations would have increased the variance of our estimator without necessarily improving the bias as discussed above.
+On the right panel, we show the decline of the Euclidean norm of $\hat{T}(\varphi)$ normalized in the interval $[0</->,1]$ for the last $500$ iterations, using different starting values, with $N_{max} = 4655$.
+For starting value 1, the stopping rule reaches its minimum at $N_0=1465$.
+Meanwhile, for starting values 2 and 3, the stopping rule is binding.
+Increasing the number of iterations would have further increased the variance of our estimator without necessarily improving the bias, as discussed above.